Inside this post, I’ll share exactly how to grab a few things around the house to get your kids to play together without fighting.

 The kids have been home just long enough from school that they are restless, but it’s the time of day when I need to get dinner prepped, to finish up morning chores, or to put wine glasses in the dishwasher for later that night.

-10+ ideas that I suggest to encourage my kids to play together OR they have the option to do “something creative” apart from one another.
+Give your kids the option of doing one of these 10+ ideas to encourage your kids to play together OR they have the option to do a “play bath” AWAY from one another.

 10 Ways to Encourage Sibling Play

 Put out a few bubble wands (especially great for families with babies and toddlers).
 If I plan on leaving my kids for a few minutes, I try to get them started by saying things like: